A good alumni engagement strategy is one that

 Here are some tools to help you optimize your website to be mobile-friendly:

 - Google Search Console’s Mobile-Friendly Test– Check how user-friendly your page is on a mobile device.

-- Opt-in Monster– Build popovers that don’t disturb users from navigating your site (and saves you from getting penalized by Google)
+- Opt-in Monster– Build popovers that don’t disturb users from navigating your site (and save you from getting penalized by Google)

-- Google LightHouse– To check mobile speed and SEO of your site.
+- Google LightHouse- To check the mobile speed and SEO of your site.

-- Mobile-First by Pure Oxygen Labs– Check if your page complies with Google requirements and is content, links and visuals match mobile devices and desktop.
+- Mobile-First by Pure Oxygen Labs- Check if your page complies with Google requirements and if content, links and visuals match mobile devices and desktops.

 - Google’s Page Speed Test- To see how fast your page loads